shycats/VirtuCameraMaya/README.md

 # VirtuCameraMaya
-### Python Maya® plug-in to make camera motion capture with VirtuCamera iOS App
+### Maya® plug-in to use with VirtuCamera iOS App for realtime camera motion capture.

 Follow the installation instructions from https://virtucamera.com/installation-in-maya/